graphprotocol/indexer-rs/docs/migration-config/README.md

 ```

 Users typically have an easier time using the config over
-environment variables, we recomment moving your environment
+environment variables, we recommend moving your environment
 variables to plain text inside the config over time.

 ## Booleans inside config